 The handbook of the Syndicat des Eleveurs de Chevaux de l’Ariege describes the pony as standing at 1.35-1.50 m (13.1-14.3 hh), although larger animals are only likely to be found on the lower valley lands where the grazing is richer.
 The breed is solid black in colour, and in winter the coat has rust-brown highlights.
 White markings are very unusual.
 Its mane and tail are thick and harsh.
-The back is quite long, as befits a pack pony, and there is also a tendency to cow-hocks. this is not unusual in mountain breeds, and does not seem to be detrimental to their sure-footedness.
+The back is quite long, as befits a pack pony, and there is also a tendency to cow-hocks. this is not unusual in mountain breeds and does not seem to be detrimental to their sure-footedness.

 The Ariegeois almost always has excellent feet.
 It has a hardy constitution, and manages very well on poor-quality, minimal rations, without oats or any other concentrates.
 The breed is also impervious to severe winter conditions, and so sure-footed that it copes easily with the snow and ice on the rough mountain trails.
-However, it is not resistant to heat, and must have shelter from the mid-day sun in summer.
+However, it is not resistant to heat and must have shelter from the mid-day sun in summer.

-Ariegeois geldings work the upland arms, ploughing, harrowing, and drilling on slopes that would be impossible for a tractor or for any other horse.
-The pack-saddle is now less evident, but horse-drawn sleds are still used for transporting every sort of load, and the Ariegeois is no slouch as a riding pony.
+Ariegeois geldings work the upland farms, ploughing, harrowing, and drilling on slopes that would be impossible for a tractor or for any other horse.
+The pack-saddle is now less evident, but horse-drawn sledges are still used for transporting every sort of load, and the Ariegeois is no slouch as a riding pony.
 In the past, the breed played an important part in smuggling.
-As in north-eastern England up to the 19th century, smuggling was endemic along the Spanish border, and was an acceptable and established occupation.
+As in north-eastern England up to the 19th century, smuggling was endemic along the Spanish border and was an acceptable and established occupation.
 Smugglers in England’s north-east used the Cleveland Bay while in the Pyrenees the clever Ariegeois, or mules sired by Catalan jackasses out of Ariegeois mares, were employed.
 It is not impossible, one imagines, that contraband still finds its way over the mountains by the same means.

-There are no known individuals or breeders in Austalia though some people believe their genes came to Australia when mountain ponies were imported to be bred with Throughbred horses to develop a horse that was to later become the Australian stock horse.
+There are no known individuals or breeders in Austalia though some people believe their genes came to Australia when mountain ponies were imported to be bred with Thoroughbred horses to develop a horse that was to later become the Australian stock horse.